 The guidelines are for internal use and as such have not been published on our website.
 However, a summary of some of our key guidelines is provided below:

-Responsible stewardship and water security are achieved primarily through the following goals, which are described in detail in the Guideline:
+Responsible stewardship and water security are achieved primarily through the following goals, which are described in more detail within this Guideline:

-- Measuring and reporting our water management performance;
+- Measuring, reporting and disclosing our water management performance;

-- Pursuing zero harm through sound water management practices;
+- Pursuing zero harm through knowledge and best management practices; and

-- Creating shared value and leaving an enduring, positive legacy.
+- Creating shared value and leaving an enduring, positive legacy within the catchments where we operate.

 Ultimately all our sites, at whatever stage of development, will require some form of reclamation and rehabilitation.
 The process of planning for this eventuality is to be undertaken in accordance with the principles and practices described in the Guideline, which covers both mine closure planning and cost estimations.